mhvwerts/randommw/README.md

-- MWC8222 is a "lag-256 multiply-with-carry" generator.[13]
-It was the original RNG used by Doornik for ZIGNOR,[9] and was found there to have good statistical properties.
+- MWC8222 is a "lag-256 multiply-with-carry" generator.[25]
+It was the original RNG used by Doornik for ZIGNOR,[6] and was found there to have good statistical properties.
-- Lehmer64 is a [Lehmer generator](https://en.wikipedia.org/wiki/Lehmer_random_number_generator) proposed by Lemire as a very simple (and supposedly fast) algorithm generating numbers of sufficient statistic quality.[14]
+- Lehmer64 is a [Lehmer generator](https://en.wikipedia.org/wiki/Lehmer_random_number_generator) proposed by Lemire as a very simple (and supposedly fast) algorithm generating numbers of sufficient statistic quality.[9][10]
 The implementation requires 128-bit `__uint128_t` integer arithmetic.
-- PCG64DXSM[24] is the standard RNG of Numpy,[25] and is extensively being used as a result.
-It has good statistical quality.[14]
+- PCG64DXSM[11] is the standard RNG of Numpy,[12] and is thus extensively being used.
+It has good statistical quality.[9]
 The implementation requires 128-bit `__uint128_t` integer arithmetic.
-- Xoshiro256+ is a fast and efficient RNG algorithm that can be used to generate doubles (52-bit mantissa) and 32-bit integers, as needed by ZIGNOR, with good statistical quality. (a) For 64-bit number generation, the slightly more elaborate Xoshiro256++ is recommended.[12]
+- Xoshiro256+ is a fast and efficient RNG algorithm that can be used to generate doubles (52-bit mantissa) and 32-bit integers, as needed by ZIGNOR, with good statistical quality. (a) For 64-bit number generation, the slightly more elaborate Xoshiro256++ is recommended.[13]
-- MELG19937 is a modern 64-bit variant of the well-known Mersenne Twister RNG.[17][23]
+- MELG19937 is a modern 64-bit variant of the well-known Mersenne Twister RNG.[15][16]
 It has good statistical behaviour.

 ## References